Alinka213/Alinka213.github.io/README.md

 # Alinka213.github.io
-title: Welcome to Alinak213's Homepage!
+WELCOME to ALINKA231'S HOMEPAGE!
-description:  Here we are learning how to use the platform Github to create new  web-sites and to edit them.
-Moreover we are training to frade our Homepages with new themes.
+Here we are lwaerning how to use  the platform Github to create our own web sites and then how to edit them.
+Moreover we are training  to frade them with different themes.
+That is useful for our the future life and for the future work.